Thermal Contact I : Symmetries ruled by Exchange Entropy Variations: Some remarks on large deviations

 \subsection{Cumulated quantities with sub-extensive difference}

 We would like to stress that some natural and desirable properties of large deviation functions are not automatic with some of our definitions.

 For instance, suppose that $X_t$ and $Y_t$ are random processes with a sub-extensive difference, i.e. there is a non-random function $C_t$ such that $\lim_{t\to+\infty}C_t =0$ and $|X_t-Y_t|\leq tC_t$.
-Then it should be expected that the following alternative holds : \be \ee We shall show that this holds true within the general theory of large deviations.
+Then it should be expected that the following alternative holds : \be \ee We shall show that this holds true within the general theory of large deviations, namely for $R_X$ and $R_Y$.
+We notice that, when $R_X(j)$ is convex upward, then $-R_X(j)$ can be expressed as in \eqref{LDfuntionSupInf} and the property \eqref{alternative} can also be rederived from the explicit formul\ae\, \eqref{LDfuntionSupInf}.
 With our ad-hoc definitions, we can see that even when $X_t$ and $Y_t$ have the required properties, the discrete sets on which $X_t$ and $Y_t$ take their values can be very different.
-And even if the relation is simple, some problems remain at least with the weakest definition of large deviation functions.
+And even if the relation is simple, some problems remain at least with the weakest definition of large deviation functions, namely it may happen that $h_X\neq h_Y$.